jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to manually make a python test driven development environment
 ********************************************************************************************

-* I open a terminal in the Integrated Development Environment (IDE) and use mkdir_ to make a folder/directory for the project
+* Imagine I have to work on a project called ``magic``.
+I open a terminal in the Integrated Development Environment (IDE) and use mkdir_ to make a folder/directory for the project

   .. code-block:: shell